simbricks/sigcomm22-artifact/README.md

 $ docker run --device=/dev/kvm --privileged -it simbricks/simbricks:sigcomm22-ae /bin/bash
 ```

-Next, some experiments might require additional VM images to be built once (e.g. see `nopaxos`).
+Next, some experiments might require additional VM images to be built once (e.g., see [nopaxos](nopaxos/README.md)).
 All experiments involving gem5 (most of them) require as a next step that the disk images for simulated guest hosts be converted to raw files from qcow2.
 As these sparse raw images interact badly with docker storage in images, we do not include these.
 Instead we include a Makefile target that will convert built images to raw within less than a minute typically:

 ```bash
 /simbricks$ make convert-images-raw